Delaying HIV Disease Progression with Punctuated Antiretroviral Therapy in Patients with Tuberculosis in Uganda (PART)

 Patients are followed for a minimum of 6 months from study enrollment.
 The total study duration is 6 years.
 The primary study endpoints are defined as time until CD4+ count falls below 250 cells/µL, the rate of decline in CD4+ cell counts, incidence of opportunistic infections, and or death.

-The rest of this completed study can be found in:
+The results of this completed study can be found in:

 Nanteza MW, Mayanja-Kizza H, Charlebois E, Srikantiah P, Lin R, Mupere E, Mugyenyi P, Boom WH, Mugerwa RD, Havlir DA, Whalen CC.
 A Randomized Clinical Trial of a 6-Month Punctuated Course of Antiretroviral Therapy In Ugandan HIV Seropositive Adults with Pulmonary Tuberculosis and CD4+ T Cell Count > 350 cells/mL.
 J Inf Dis, 204:884-92, 2011.
 PMCID: PMC3156928.